 Q: It’s my first time at lessons and the class appears unorganised?

 A: Especially in classes with youngsters at entry level, it is often the first time they have participated in a structured group activity, 30 minutes is a long time to concentrate and it can take kids and the class a couple of sessions to find its rhythm.

 Q: Why has my child been asked to sit out?

 A: If a child becomes disruptive during a class, a teacher may give them a “time out” for a few moments.
 Lessons should be fun but misbehaviour/failure to take instruction can lead to disruption for other pupils.
 This is a temporary measure and is not a major issue.
 If we do have any lasting concerns with regards to behaviour we will speak to parents.

-A: Due to the very nature of these lessons we strive to be consistent with teachers, however like any other Part Time Employee, they will be entitled to periods of leave.
+A: We always strive for consistency with teachers, however like any other Part Time Employee, they will be entitled to periods of leave.
 In these circumstances we will endeavour to provide qualified cover.
 If for any other reason a teachers availability changes, again we will work towards providing a new teacher, however this can result in teacher changes over the short term.